Degrees of adjective with comparative and superlative:

 Degrees of Adjectives refer to the variations in intensity or comparison that adjectives can express.
 They help describe the extent or level of a

-Learn how to use the past perfect continuous tense for ongoing actions before another past event.
-Clear rules, examples, and exercises for B1–B2 learners.
+Learn to use the past perfect continuous tense for duration and cause in English.
+Clear rules, examples, common mistakes, and practice exercises for B1–B2 learners.